AyoubMaimmadi/MyResume/README.md

 ## Resume Website created using Django Framework.

-## Allows the manager the have full managerial control over his business

-### The manager or admin can Add, Delete, manage and Search Orders, Customer, Suppliers, Employees, and Billing.

 To use/view this system you need to:

 1- Clone or Download this repository